raven-os/nest-server/API.md

     * `path` (String): The absolute path that matches the query.
     * `name` (String): The full name (as described by the Nest specification) of the package that matches the query.
     * `all_version` (Bool): A flag that indicates if all versions of the package matched the query, or if only some of them did.

+**Note**: Searches by content match only the last component of the path (the file name), not the full path.

 Example 1 (`GET /api/search&q=libreadline.so&search_by=content`)